 The ATO has stated that Tax Ruling will be applied strictly, however, there is some leniency for charities who get it wrong.
 A charity will still meet the income and assets condition if the funds that were not applied properly were an insignificant amount, and the misapplication was a one-off.

 When looking to penalise a breach, the ATO will also consider whether the charity took any corrective action within a reasonable time to fix their mistake.
 If the corrective action put the charity in the same place it would have been in, had the misapplication not occurred; the breach may be waived.

 Charities are exempt from income tax for policy reasons, including that charitable work improves the lives and living standards of those who are most vulnerable.
 So that charities do not abuse this beneficial tax status, charities are strictly defined and regulated entities.
 The ATO comprehensively audits charities and if a charity is found to have breached the rules, it can face significant tax and financial penalties.

 We have included a brief discussion of one of the penalties levied by the ATO, but running a charity involves familiarity with a suite of rules and regulations governed by a matrix of regulatory bodies in including the ATO, ASIC and the ACNC.
-If you are looking to start a charity, receiving tailored legal advice should be your priority.
-Call LegalVision’s taxation lawyers on 1300 544 755 or fill out the form on this page.
+Find out more about your ongoing obligations on the ACNC website.

 Was this article helpful?